Muizz Street to Khan el-Khalili Solo Walking Guide (& 14 Must-See Landmarks!)

 Want to discover Islamic Civilization beyond the Cairo Citadel?
-It’s time to experience a walking tour along Muizz Street!
+It’s time to experience a solo walking tour along Muizz Street!

 Today, this bustling street is still the heart of Islamic and Historic Cairo, Egypt.